 - 24 hours: General use loan period for textbooks, reference materials, DVDs, etc. This option allows students to take materials home overnight, maximizing access and opportunity for study.

 - 3 days: For items intended to be read thoroughly or used longer such as novels.
 A 3 day loan period is encouraged for items such as supplementary materials, optional readings, and low use items.

 The free book scanners are now located next to the Open Reserve collection to facilitate scanning what your students need for their own personal use.
-They can e-mail the file to themselves or save the file on USB.
+Students can e-mail the file to themselves or save the file on USB.

 E-Reserves: Electronic Reserve readings continue to be facilitated by the Reserve staff through our online form.
 If hosting readings on Canvas allows greater access by your students, we encourage you to do so.
 The University's Policy 7-013 regarding copyrighted works can guide your activities.